blairpaul09/calendar/README.md

 }
 ```

-And register the command to `route/console.php` and add the code below.
+And register the command to `route/console.php` by adding the code below.

 ```php
 Schedule::command('app:process-scheduled-notifications')->monthlyOn(1, '00:00');